-The first is that when Christianity reached the Teutonic peoples, it incorporated many of their “heathen” (of the heath) rites into the great Christian feast day, according to the Venerable Bede, a monk who wrote the first history of Christianity in England.
-Easter month, corresponding to our April was dedicated to Eostre, or Ostara, goddess of the spring.
-This was in common with the time of spring and the triumph of life over death.
+The first is that when Christianity reached the Teutonic peoples, it incorporated many of their heathen (“of the heath”) rites into the great Christian feast day, according to the Venerable Bede.
+He was a monk who wrote the first history of Christianity in England.
+Easter month corresponds to April.
+Bede suggested that it had been dedicated to Eostre, or Ostara, the Teutonic goddess of Spring and fertility.

-Edward I “Longshanks” of England back in 1290 bought 450 eggs to be covered either in gold leaf or colored and then distributed to the “royal entourage” during Easter that year.
-The practice is mentioned again in the 16th century when the Pope sent to Henry VIII of England an egg he’d enclosed in a silver case and known as “eggsilver” as a seasonal present.
+Edward I, aka “Longshanks” of England in 1290, bought 450 eggs to be covered either in gold leaf or colored and then distributed to the “royal entourage” during Easter that year.
+The practice is mentioned again in the 16th century when the Pope sent Henry VIII of England an egg he’d enclosed in a silver case, known as “eggsilver,” as a seasonal present.
 This was when Henry was still in the good graces of the Roman church.

-The Easter hare, or bunny, comes from antiquity as well.
+The Easter hare, or “bunny,” also comes from antiquity.
 The hare is associated with the moon in the legends of ancient Egypt.
 It belongs to the night when it comes out to feed.
-It is born with its eyes opened and, like the moon, is “the open-eyed watcher of the skies.”
-The hare became associated with the idea of periodicity, both lunar and human, and so became a symbol of fertility and the renewal of life.
-As such, the hare became linked with the Easter, or paschal eggs.
+It is born with its eyes open, unlike the rabbit.
+Like the moon, it is “the open-eyed watcher of the skies.”
+The hare became associated with the idea of lunar and human periodicity.
+Thus it became a symbol of fertility and the renewal of life.
+The hare became linked with the Easter, or paschal eggs.

 Date of Easter

-Although Easter — the celebration of the resurrection of Jesus — was celebrated very early in the church, its date was not agreed upon Empire-wide until A.D.
-325 when the Roman Emperor Constantine convened the Council of Nicaea, including several hundred church leaders from throughout the Roman Empire, including the Bishop of Myra, St. Nicholas.
+Although Easter was celebrated very early in the church, its recurring date was not agreed upon Empire-wide until A.D.
+325, when the Roman Emperor Constantine convened the ecumenical Council of Nicaea, including several hundred church leaders from throughout the Roman Empire, including the Bishop of Myra, St. Nicholas.

 the first Sunday after the full moon following the vernal equinox.

-It was to be fixed each year at Alexandria, Egypt, then the center of astronomical science.
+It would be fixed yearly at Alexandria, Egypt, then the center of astronomical science.
 The date is an approximation and may differ from year to year.

-This means that its date may vary as much as 35 days!
+This means Easter’s date may vary as much as 35 days!